SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 ### Thank you page

 When a person completes and submits a form, you should thank them and let them know what will happen next.
-It’s always nice to say thank you.
+It is always nice to say thank you.
 People really appreciate it.

 Besides saying thank you, you can use this page to inform your visitors about other products or events.
 Simply add your inspirational copy to the page and link it to specific places on your website.
-This way the customer can continue to explore your website after they’ve submitted their details.
+This way the customer can continue to explore your website after they've submitted their details.

-The effect will be uplifting – a “Thank you” page will both elevate their customer experience and boost your customer loyalty.
+The effect will be uplifting – a "Thank you" page will both elevate their customer experience and boost your customer loyalty.

-Watch this video to learn how to add a “Thank you” page to your web form (video length - 1:48) or follow the steps below.
+Watch this video to learn how to add a "Thank you" page to your web form (video length - 1:48) or follow the steps below.

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://youtu.be/xaVXR-Ltfuo]